On this page

 Aim of the clinical community of practice

-Health and Social Policy (Disability, Youth and Paediatric Health Unit) at the Ministry of Health will provide an opportunity for sharing ideas, strategies, local solutions and concerns with respect to COVID-19 Pandemic preparedness.
+Health and Social Policy (Disability, Youth and Paediatric Health Unit) at the Ministry of Health provides an opportunity for sharing ideas, strategies, local solutions and concerns with respect to COVID-19 Pandemic preparedness.

-The community of practice will be multidisciplinary and include representation from all districts, relevant networks, pillars, and the community.
-It will enable clinicians, clinical managers, program managers and key stakeholders from all districts and networks to work in partnership to provide expert advice and guidance to the system, and to escalate matters that require a statewide or system response.
+The community of practice is multidisciplinary and include representation from all districts, relevant networks, pillars, and the community.
+It enables clinicians, clinical managers, program managers and key stakeholders from all districts and networks to work in partnership to provide expert advice and guidance to the system, and to escalate matters that require a statewide or system response.

 The aim of these community of practice sessions are to: